Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 This is a unique area of the Oregon Coast for its rainforest-like environment that collides right with the ocean.

 It’s a popular stop to take on any Oregon Coast road trip to stretch your legs and take one of their many short trails.
 Many trails are just less than a mile to stunning features like spouts, coves, and tide pools.
+Keep scrolling to discover the best things to do in Cape Perpetua!

 Here are the distances from other popular locations nearby: